bytecodealliance/wasmtime/meetings/cranelift/README.md

 # Cranelift project meetings

-The Wasmtime project holds bi-weekly meetings, and we welcome all interested parties to join.
+The Cranelift project holds bi-weekly meetings, and we welcome all interested parties to join.

 ## Time and location